HugoRCD/hr-folio/content/2.writing/from-local-to-production-containerizing-your-nuxt-app.md

 ---
 title: "From Local to Production: Deploy the Latest Nuxt Stack with Docker"
-description: "Learn how to properly containerize and deploy a Nuxt application using the latest versions of Nuxt UI and Content.
-Set up Docker with best practices, automate builds with GitHub Actions, and deploy your application anywhere."
+description: Learn how to properly containerize and deploy a Nuxt application using the latest versions of Nuxt UI and Content.
+Set up Docker with best practices, automate builds with GitHub Actions, and deploy your application anywhere.
 date: 15/01/2025
 ---

-# From Local to Production: Deploy the Latest Nuxt Stack with Docker :prose-icon{name="simple-icons:nuxtdotjs" size="30px" align}
+# From Local to Production: Deploy the Latest Nuxt Stack with Docker :prose-icon{align name="simple-icons:nuxtdotjs" size="30px"}

 The modern Nuxt stack is evolving rapidly, bringing exciting new features and improvements.
 In this guide, we'll explore how to properly containerize and deploy a Nuxt application using the latest versions of Nuxt UI and Content.
 You'll learn how to set up Docker with best practices, automate builds with GitHub Actions, and deploy your application anywhere - whether it's Coolify, your own server, or any other platform.

 As of January 2025, we're working with some cutting-edge versions:

 - Nuxt UI v3.0.0-alpha.11 - A powerful component library revolutionizing UI development
 - Nuxt Content v3.0.0-alpha.8 - Content management reimagined
 - Nuxt v3.15.1 - The rock-solid foundation